 The average recorded cart abandonment rate across the world is about 69%.
 If you get the math right, that’s more than half of your sales gone right before you were about to get them.
-With the rising internet users and eCommerce businesses, cart abandonment has become a common phenomenon.
-We’re here to share some of the latest fixes that will give you a competitive edge and more sales.
+With the rising internet users and e-commerce businesses, cart abandonment has become a common phenomenon.
+We’re here to share some of the latest fixes to give you a competitive edge and more sales.

-The only good thing about having an eCommerce store is that if you have the right set of tools and the right strategy, you will be able to recover these abandoned sales.
-Unlike in physical stores, where you can’t really run after a customer and drag him back in to complete the purchase.
+The only good thing about having an e-commerce store is that you will recover these abandoned sales if you have the right set of tools and the right strategy.
+Unlike in physical stores, you can’t run after a customer and drag him back to complete the purchase.

-While the first and the foremost tactic may not look new to you, emails are going to continue being the most effective communication channel throughout the next year as well.
-That’s exactly why cart recovery and reminder emails work perfectly.
+While the first and the foremost tactic may not look new to you, emails will continue to be the most effective communication channel throughout the next year as well.
+That’s precisely why cart recovery and reminder emails work perfectly.

 Optimizing your checkout process is as important!